-Search engines, your audience, the industry, and competitors are all listening and watching.
+Search engines, your audience, the industry, and competitors are listening and watching.

-These ten rules are the basic tenets of quality content.
+These are the basic tenets of quality content.
 You may not check all these off your list every time, but you’ll want to apply a majority of these rules to your content.

 Copying someone else’s work is unethical, but it does happen all the time.
 Plagiarism is almost always discovered eventually, particularly online content.
 Plus, copycat writing just doesn’t get attention.
 So why bother?

-You have your own distinct point of view, and it’s best to use what you know.
+You have your own distinct point of view and it’s best to share what you know.
 Industry information is simply the collective knowledge over time by people contributing their own perspectives, experiences, and discoveries.

 You might be surprised just how much original content you already have in your head.
-The years of experience, the lessons you’ve learned – these serve to provide you with a wellspring of original content.
+The years of experience and the lessons you’ve learned serve to provide your audience with a wellspring of original content.

 Writing about your own experiences to help others shows leadership and is a great way to get noticed.